learnbyexample/Ruby_Scripting/chapters/Arrays.md

 ```

 * use `partition` to get both matching and non-matching elements
+    * this is yet another example of using Enumerable method on an array object

 ```ruby
 >> nums = [1, 5, 2, 1, 3, 1, 2]